 The robots.txt is not the only option that you have available.
 If you have only a few webpages where the instructions differ from the overall set of rules, then you could implement them on the page using the meta tags.
 X-Robots-Tag in the HTTP headers is a good option, if you want to control the indexing of non-HTML content on the website.
 This is also a good option if you want to ensure that a particular page or content should not definitely be indexed.

 Google documentation explicitly states that you should not use the robots.txt methods to block private content or to handle URL canonicalization.

 limitations of robots.txt

 There are several limitations with using the text file method which you should be aware of.
-Always remember that this is just some guidance to bots and nobody is guaranteed to follow your instructions :-).
+Always remember that this is only a guidance to the bots and nobody is guaranteed to follow your instructions :-).